 Governors

-Andrew Tremlett, Dean of St Paul’s Cathedral * (vice chair)
+Andrew Tremlett, Vice Chair of Governors and Dean of St Paul’s Cathedral *

 The Very Rev Andrew Tremlett, is the Vice Chair of Governors.
 He joined the Cathedral in September 2022, and was previously the Dean of Durham Cathedral.
 He has extensive experience in supporting the work of schools, and in Cathedral foundations, St Paul’s being his fifth Cathedral.